ROCS Si Ning: Construction and career

 Si Ning was launched on 5 November 1994 at the DCNS in Lorient.
 Commissioned on 5 October 1996.

 In 2017, she participated in the annual Dunmu Voyage Training Detachment of the Republic of China Navy.
 ROCS Pan Shi warship served as the flagship for Si Ning and ROCS Zhang Qian warships.
 From February 25 to March 14, they visited Kaohsiung, Anping, Magong, Taichung, and Keelung, Suao, Hualien and other ports are open for public visits.
 For the first time, the head of state will see off in person.
 Cheering for the officers and soldiers who are about to go abroad to promote the relief of overseas Chinese and the team led by Major General Jiang Zhengguo visited the Solomon Islands, Marshall Islands, Kiribati and Palau during the period.

 On 4 August 2018, Tang Huosheng, deputy chief executive of the Central Joint Service Center of the Executive Yuan, led a visit the Si Ning.

 On 22 March 2019, the National Defense Intellectual Tour and the Dunkin Good-Neighborly Open Tour, Si Ning warship berthed at Taipei Port for the first time which she arrived on 21 March.

+On January 16, 2021, when the Xining warship was out of port for a mission in the early morning, the left blade hit an unidentified underwater object.
+The Navy immediately arranged for the Xining ship to return to the port safely for berthing.
+After inspection, only the left blade was damaged, and the rest of the personnel and equipment were normal.
+After the damaged blades of the Xining warship were inspected and replaced by the Navy itself, it can resume combat readiness, which will not affect the fleet's manpower deployment and combat readiness mission execution.
+The Navy recently issued a notice of winning the bid for the procurement of the left car blade assembly required for maintenance.
+The Navy Zuoying Logistics Support Command purchased the left car blade assembly from outside.
+The bid stated that an emergency occurred on the 16th of last month and the purchase was approved on the same day, so a budget of 46.09185 million yuan was compiled.
+Finally, Sunrise won the bid and must deliver the goods to the Navy before February 21, 2021.